JohnUmeh/Project7-Tooling/README.md

 ![Screenshot from 2023-03-14 14-18-32](https://user-images.githubusercontent.com/77943759/225014338-68d07cc2-58bb-4c81-9f31-df502ee83db3.png)

 We have just successfully implemented a web solution for a DevOps team using LAMP stack with remote Database and NFS servers.
-Build